-Karuna Pande Joshi is a Research Assistant Professor at the University of Maryland Baltimore County (UMBC) and her primary research area is Cloud Computing, Cloud Services lifecycle, Big Data Analytics and Healthcare IT systems.
+Karuna Pande Joshi is an Assistant Professor at the University of Maryland Baltimore County (UMBC) and her primary research area is Data Science, Cloud Computing and Healthcare IT systems.
 She has developed a framework to automate the acquisition and consumption of cloud based services.
 She teaches courses in Software Engineering and Systems Design.
 She received her MS and PhD in Computer Science from UMBC, where she was twice awarded the IBM PhD Fellowship, and her Bachelors in Computer Engineering from the University of Mumbai, India.

 Dr. Joshi also has extensive experience of working in the industry primarily as an IT manager.
 She worked at the International Monetary Fund for nearly a decade.
 She has also worked for MORENet, Missouri and Silverline Industries Ltd. in India.
 Her managerial experience includes IT portfolio management, program/project management and change management.